ntop/ntopng/doc/src/api/python/index.rst

 - Query network interface stats
 - Search historical flows

-For each ntopng component there is a corresponding Python class (host, flow, historical, interface), and for each REST API call there is a corresponding method.
+For each ntopng component there is a corresponding Python class (Host, Interface, Historical), and for each REST API call there is a corresponding method.
 The ntopng class is used to keep information about the ntopng configuration including IP address and credentials required to connect.

 Installation